-NYOC Dog Training is a branch of the North York Obedience Club, Inc., a not-for-profit organization.
-The Club has about 70 members most of whom volunteer in some capacity during the year.
+NYOC Dog Training is part of the North York Obedience Club, Inc., a not-for-profit organization.

-- Training for all levels including puppy, beginner and intermediate levels for the family pet.
+- Training for all levels including puppy and beginner classes for the family pet;

-- Opportunities to meet and network with dog people who have a wide range of interests
+- Opportunities to meet, learn from and network with dog people who have a wide range of skills and interests.